 Our main goal is to reproduce the seasons exactly as they first aired on the original network.

 But there are a few exceptions.
 One exception is that a new season should have at least two episodes.
-Television movies or special episodes should be added to the Specials, not as the next season.
+Special episodes should be added to the Specials, not as the next season.
 A popular example is White Christmas.
-The Black Mirror special was the only episode in "Series 3" on the official BBC website.
+The Black Mirror special was the only episode in "Series 3" on the official Channel 4 website.

 For regular series and miniseries that have sequels, we usually try to mirror the networks.
 Was it broadcast as the next season or as the first season of a new series?
 Did the sequel use the same website or have a new one?

 Please put personal feelings aside and keep in mind that the most important thing for TMDb is the original release format.

-Blooper episodes, recap episodes, preview episodes, best of episodes, live TV special, (un)aired pilots, unaired episodes, etc. usually belong in the Specials.
+Blooper episodes, recap episodes, preview episodes, best of episodes, live TV special, (un)aired pilots, unaired or blacklisted episodes, etc. usually belong in the Specials.

 Some DVD bonus content is allowed.